bobby-valenzuela/RepoSync/README.md

 # Root directory where all of your local git repos reside
 LOCAL_ROOT='/home/bobby/my_repos/'

-# Root directory where all of your local git repos reside
+# Root directory where all of your remote git repos reside
 REMOTE_ROOT='/home/ubuntu/projects/'
 ```